Schedule D

 Schedule D is not the same as Schedule C. Schedule C focuses on business profit or loss.
 Schedule D focuses on capital asset transactions.

 It is also not simply a list of sale prices.
-The underlying gain-or-loss calculations depend on basis and transaction details.
+The underlying gain-or-loss calculations depend on basis, holding period, and any adjustments such as wash-sale treatment.

 Knowledge Check

 1. What is Schedule D used for?
-It is used to report capital gains and losses from sales or exchanges of capital assets.
+It is used to summarize capital gains and losses from sales or exchanges of capital assets.

 2. Which two core concepts often feed into Schedule D calculations?
 Capital Gain and Cost Basis.